p-x9/HeadLineNews-ObjC/README.md

 # Usage
 - single Tap: start animating.
 If you tap during the animation, the full article will open in your browser.
-- double Tap: start Picture in picture
+- double Tap: start Picture in picture (Requires iOS15.0 or higher)
 - long press: stop